HyacinthBots/LilyBot/docs/commands.md

 * `supportChannel` - Channel for the support auto-threading system to be used in - Optional Channel
 * `supportTeamRole` - The role to be added to any threads created in the `supportchannel` - Optional Role

-Result: Sets a configuration in the database for `guildId`.
+Result: Sets a configuration for the guild executed in.

 ### Clear Config
 Name: `config clear`

-Arguments:
-* `guildId` - ID of the guild to clear the config for - Guild ID
+Arguments:None

-Result: Clears the configuration for `guildId`.
+Result: Clears the configuration for the guild executed in.

 ### Presence
 Name: `set-status`